-Text-to-speech has developed and evolved in the recent past, such that written text is converted to spoken language with most features of the intonation and cadence of a natural speaker.
-[1] Therefore, it is an important application in many fields, such as assistive technology for people with reading difficulties, interactive chatbots, advanced conversational AI, language learning platforms, or entertainment.
-At the heart of TTS research is speech synthesis, which is the ability to generate audio from text in a way that makes it natural speech of human-level quality.
-Recent deep learning breakthroughs led to new models covering end-to-end speech synthesis.

-Speech synthesis technologies such as Char2Wav by [2], Tacotron by [3], Tacotron2 by [4], DeepVoice by [5], Transformer TTS by [6], FastSpeech by [7], ParaNet by [8], Neural Codec Language Models by [9], Matcha-TTS [10].

-AI-powered TTS engines are advancements that have uplifted synthesized speech quality beyond traditional statistical parametric methods.
-These recent works utilize state-of-the-art neural vocoders, a source-filter vocoder like WORLD [11], which can synthesize audio quality much better and sound very similar to natural human speech.
+Text-to-speech has developed and evolved in the recent past, such that written text is converted to spoken language with most features of the intonation and cadence of a natural speaker (Tan et al., 2024); it is, therefore, an important application in many fields, for example, assistive technology for people with reading difficulties, interactive chatbots, advanced conversational AI, language learning platforms, or entertainment.
+At the heart of TTS research is speech synthesis, which is the ability to generate audio from text in a way that makes it natural speech for human level quality.
+Recent deep learning breakthroughs led to new models that would cover end-to-end speech synthesis.
+Speech synthesis technologies such as Char2Wav by Sotelo et al., 2017, Tacotron by Wang et al., 2017, Tacotron2 by Shen et al., 2018, DeepVoice by Arik et al., 2017, Transformer TTS by Li et al., 2019, FastSpeech by Ren et al., 2019, ParaNet by Peng et al., 2020, Neural Codec Language Models (NCLMs) by Wang et al. (2023), Matcha-TTS (Mehta et al., 2024).
+AI-Powered TTS engines are advancements that have uplifted synthesized speech quality beyond traditional statistical parametric methods.
+These recent works utilize the state-of-the-art neural vocoders, a source-filter vocoder like WORLD (Arthur and Csapó 2024), which can synthesize much better audio quality that sounds very similar to natural human speech.

-However, despite these major advances in TTS, it is still a challenge for some languages to build high-quality and human-level systems, especially for low-resource languages, one of which is Kurdish.
+However, despite these major advances in TTS, it is still a challenge for some languages to build high-quality and human-level systems, especially for low-resource languages, one of which is Kurdish (Abdullah et al., 2024).
 Kurdish, spoken by over 30 million people, is one such language.
-It is divided into three main dialects: Central Kurdish, Northern Kurdish "Kurmanji", and Southern Kurdish.
+It is divided into three main dialects: Central Kurdish (CKB, i.e. Sorani), Northern Kurdish (Kurmanji), and Southern Kurdish (Abdullah and Veisi., 2022) (Veisi et al., 2024).
 In the last few years, several works have been done for the Kurdish language.
-In this direction, [12] have worked on overcoming the problems of TTS in Kurdish by developing a Central Kurdish corpus and using Tacotron 2 with the HiFi-GAN vocoder for synthesizing high-quality human-like speech.
-Using English character embeddings and 10 hours of recorded audio, the system was rated as having a mean opinion score of 4.1, which is like other state-of-the-art synthesizers in other languages.
+In this direction, Muhamad and Veisi (2022) have worked on overcoming the problems of TTS in Kurdish by developing a Central Kurdish corpus and using Tacotron 2 with the HiFi-GAN vocoder for synthesizing high-quality human-like speech.
+Using English character embeddings and 10 hours of recorded audio, the system was rated as having a mean opinion score of 4.1, which is similar to other state-of-the-art synthesizers in other languages.
 The more advanced end-to-end TTS model for the Kurdish language, in this case, for the Sorani dialect, introduced the use of variational auto-encoders combined with adversarial learning and a stochastic duration predictor.
-The latter enhances text-to-speech conversion by aligning the latent distributions and including diverse rhythms, hence yielding a high MOS of 3.94, which has outperformed all existing one-stage and two-stage systems with the measures used in naturalness and audio quality for RNN-TTS systems [13].
+The latter enhances text-to-speech conversion by aligning the latent distributions and including diverse rhythms, hence yielding a high MOS of 3.94, which has outperformed all existing one-stage and two-stage systems with the measures used in naturalness and audio quality for RNN-TTS systems (Ahmad, H.A. and Rashid, T.A., 2024).